Daniel Gyu-Seo Lee conductor

 "He simply conducts, but itself always enough."

-He is also holding the position of Principal Guest Conductor of the Seoul Soloists from 21/22 season.
+Since 2014, he has served as the Founding Artistic Director of the Orchestral Ensemble Seoul, a chamber orchestra designated as a Governmental Arts Organisation by Seoul City in 2020.
+His projects encompass the complete Beethoven Symphonies and Piano Concertos with internationally acclaimed soloists at Seoul Arts Center.
 Furthermore, he is actively having masterclasses for younger protégés and youth orchestras through institutions like Steinway & Sons Korea and the Seoul Arts High School.
 A recording artist for NCM Klassik, recent releases include Mozart Symphony No.29(2018) and Beethoven Symphony No.3(2022), all with the OES.

 Gyu-Seo is based in Seoul and Vienna.